KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_6_branching_and_the_art_of_collaboration.md

 ### Part 6: Branching and the Art of Collaboration {#part-6-branching-and-the-art-of-collaboration}

-At this point you should have two repositories listed in your GitHub account: the one you built for yourself, and the one you just forked.
 Now we are going to collaborate on a very simple web based application.

-1. Point your browser to [https://github.com/KansasCityWomeninTechnology/DrinkOrderApp](https://github.com/KansasCityWomeninTechnology/DrinkOrderApp).
+1. In Google Chrome, navigate to [https://github.com/KansasCityWomeninTechnology/DrinkOrderApp](https://github.com/KansasCityWomeninTechnology/DrinkOrderApp).
 Note that in the **issues** tab there are a number of things we want to fix.
 You will be assigned just one of these issues to change.
 2. Clone this repository down to your Coding &amp; Cocktails folder. (_Hint: Review the steps for cloning a repository in Part 3)_.
 3. Since you will want to be working within this new repo you just cloned, change your directory to be your **DrinkOrderApp** directory.
 4. Now we want to make a new branch of this repository.
 A _branch_ is a copy of the repository that (for our purposes) focuses on one change or kind of change to the repository.
 In your command line (Git Bash or iTerm2) type `git checkout -b [newbranchname]` where “newbranchname” is the branch name for the issue we will assign to you in class.
 We suggest using issue-## as your branch name so if you were assigned issue #4 your branch name would be **issue-04**.